marctrommen/docarchive_scan_client/README.md

 	web browser app (e.g. Google Chrome or Firefox) or hosted on a simple web server, which runs with Apache or NGINX or any other simalar web server.

-	For detailed information about the *Web Page Generator*, please refert to [GitHup: Web Page Generator](https://github.com/marctrommen/docarchive_web_generator)
+	For detailed information about the *Web Page Generator*, please refer to [GitHup: Web Page Generator](https://github.com/marctrommen/docarchive_web_generator)

 **Hint**: The content of a document can be characterized not only by one